chienhung-lin/embsys310/assignment04/assignment04.md

       0x800 0094: DC32    0x4242 0980
       ```

-   2. The compiler produces several instructions for operating write-modify-write sequence to toggle the RCC_AHB2ENR register.
+   2. The compiler produces several instructions for operating write-modify-write sequence, and it sets the bit 0 of RCC_AHB2ENR register by OR instruction.
 The instructions are:

       ```
       0x800 005c: LDR.N    R0, [PC, #0x38]